axgao1/Final_Project_DK_AG/README.md

 # The Data

-To construct our analysis, we downloaded census tract shape files for each state from the Census Bureau, coordinates for hospitals in our 6 states from Medicare's Compare website, health outcomes from CDC Wonder, demographic data from the ACS and CDC Wonder, and a 2016 county FIPS to county name crosswalk from the NBER for the purpose of merging our data.
+To construct our analysis, we downloaded census tract shape files for each state from the Census Bureau, coordinates for hospitals in our 6 states from Medicare's Compare website, health outcomes (mortality) from CDC Wonder, demographic data from the ACS and CDC Wonder, and a 2016 county FIPS to county name crosswalk from the NBER for the purpose of merging our data.
 All of our data is from 2016.

 Below is a list of the datasets we used.